smburgess/minimal-pipeline/README.md

 # Minimal pipeline

 This minimal pipeline tool takes an [input data file](02_input/input.csv) and processes it, using a [Python script](03_scripts/script.py), to produce an [output data file](04_output/output.csv).
 The current script calculates the mean, standard deviation, and number of data points in the input data file.

 The whole system can be run by entering a single command, e.g. `./runlocal.sh`, see below.
-Even if many more scripts are
+This command will run all the python scripts you have made and regenerate the output.
+So it should still be simple to run everything even if you add more inputs and analysis scripts.

 ## Minimal pipeline

 * Open a terminal and navigate (using the `ls` and `cd` commands) to the place on your computer :computer: that you want to keep the folder.
 * Clone this repository by entering the following into the terminal:
 ```bash